anestisb/android-prepare-vendor/README.md

 included, you have other vendor makefiles that define the same packages (e.g. hammerhead vs bullhead from LGE).
-This issue is due to the developers of conflicted vendor makefiles didn't bother to wrap them with `ifeq ($TARGET_DEVICE),<device_model>)`.
+This issue is due to the developers of conflicted vendor makefiles didn't bother to wrap them with `ifeq ($(TARGET_DEVICE),<device_model>)`.
 Wrap conflicting makefiles with device matching clauses to resolve the issue.
-* If deprecated SmaliEx method for API-23 is chosen, Java 8 is required for the bytecode de-optimization process to work.
+* If Smali or SmaliEx de-optimization method is chosen, Java 8 is required for the bytecode repair process to work.
-* Bytecode repaired with oatdump method cannot be pre-optimized.
-As such generated rules have `LOCAL_DEXPREOPT := false`.
-This is because host dex2oatd is invoked with more strict flags and results into aborting when front-end reaches already optimized instructions.
+* Bytecode repaired with oatdump method cannot be pre-optimized when building AOSP.
+As such generated targets have `LOCAL_DEXPREOPT := false`.
+This is because host dex2oat is invoked with more strict flags and results into aborting when front-end reaches already optimized instructions.
+You can use `--force-opt` flag if you have modified the defailt host dex2oat bytecode precompile flags.
 * If you're planning to deliver OTA updates for Nexus 5x, you need to manually extract `update-binary` from a factory OTA archive since it's missing from AOSP tree due to some proprietary LG code.